 - All servicing WLANs are disabled (if we cannot reach the gateway, wireless clients won't either)

-- Has different LED pattern - steady green (managed) with occasional dims
+- Has different LED pattern - steady blue (managed) with occasional dims

 - AP will send out beacon over the air and can be found by nearby APs